FG Okays N26.7bn Contracts In Communication, Water, Information Ministries

 “We will now agree on a date for a launch in the biggest cities like Lagos, Kano and Port Harcourt.
 And we will start the switch off in the already switched on states.

-“The effect of the more today is that, digital switch over is now real and the economic effect of it will be the creation of hundreds of thousands of jobs in content production, channel distribution, Nollywood and Electronic appliance productions to service about 20 million Nigerian homes.
-At the end of the switch over, we would have created the biggest free to air TV platform in Africa.
-I will be announcing a ministerial task force that will execute the council resolve either this week or next.”
+“The effect of the move today is that, digital switch over is now real and the economic effect of it will be the creation of hundreds of thousands of jobs in content production, channel distribution, Nollywood and electronic appliance productions to service about 20 million Nigerian homes.

 Mohammed also revealed that the council approved a Memorandum of Understanding between the ministry and the Central Bank of Nigeria (CBN) Bankers Committee for the renovation of the National Theatre, Iganmu Lagos.

-He said: “This is a landmark approval because, it has pave the way for investment in the creative industry as part of the resolve of this government to creat at least one million jobs in the next three years in the creative industry.
+He said, “This is a landmark approval because, it has pave the way for investment in the creative industry as part of the resolve of this government to create at least one million jobs in the next three years in the creative industry.

 “The approval of these two memos is capable of creating one million jobs in the next three years.